 Traveling solo, a hostel offers a great savings over the cost of a single room at a hotel.

-Even for two people traveling together, you can often stay at a hostel for £20–£55 total, making it chepaer than most hotels.
+Even for two people traveling together, you can often stay at a hostel for £20–£55 total, making it cheaper than most hotels.

-Also, some folks simply like the backpacker vibe, laid-back comaraderie, and mingling of travelers that a hostel provides.
+Also, some folks simply like the backpacker vibe, laid-back camaraderie, and mingling of travelers that a hostel provides.
 It can be as much a lifestyle and community choice as a lodging one.

 Are there drawbacks to hostels?

 Thankfully, most of the old, draconian hostel rules have since faded into bitter memories.

 Mostly gone are the evening curfews and midday lockout periods.
 Some still do put a limit on how long you can stay (often no more than three days).

 Here are three of the biggest downsides to hostels:

 - Noise in your room: Just imagine sleeping in a room with 5–11 other people and all the noises that can emanate from that many snoring (and remarkably flatulent) bodies tossing and turning on squeaky cots.

 - Noise in the building: Hostelers tend to skew younger, with all the benefits and drawbacks that entails.
 Even if there is no on-site pub, the noise of late-night revelers returning at all hours and carrying on their raucous conversations in the hallways can make sleep difficult.